MooersLab/aimless-summary-table-extraction/README.md

 1. Copy the contents of summary.sh into a .bashFunctions file in your home directory.
 2. Source .bashFunctions from .bash_profile file.
 3. Invoke the bash shell by entering `bash`, if not already in bash.
-This function worksin zsh shell.
+This function works in zsh shell.

 ## Usage
+1. Navigate to the folder with the images and the autoxds output subfolders.
 1. Enter `summary <image filestem> <run number>`.
 The output files are assumed to be in a subfolder with the following syntax for the file name `<filestem>_<run-number>_xds`
-2. The extracted table is displayed in `more`.
+2. The extracted table is displayed in the terminal with the `more` file viewer.
+Enter `q` to escape this viewer.
+Enter the spacebar to advance.
+Enter `b` to go in reverse.

 ### Example of use